St George Utah

-St George is centrally located in the mid-west of teh United States and is a hub of sorts, along the I-15 freeway, with major trucking going through it.
-It has been a through destination of sorts for a lot of people, who remember it and are incubating some desires and possible plans regarding retiring or relocating here.
+St George is centrally located in the mid-west of the United States and is a hub of sorts, along the I-15 freeway, with major trucking going through it.
+It has been a through-destination of sorts for a lot of people, who remember it and are incubating some desires and possible plans regarding retiring or relocating here.

-For more information see St George Temple- other theological underpinnings and a YouTube video with a couple Harvard religious professors comments.
+For more information see St George Temple- other theological underpinnings and a YouTube video with a couple of Harvard religious professor's comments.